-Drop sets are a bonafide muscle-building technique, with numerous studies showing their effectiveness (study, study).
+Drop sets are a bonafide muscle-building technique, with numerous studies showing their effectiveness (study, study, study).
 The muscle growth researcher, Dr Brad Schoenfeld, suspects that they stimulate muscle growth by causing greater motor unit fatigue in our muscles (study) and enhancing metabolic stress (study).

 When we look at what happens if we replace straight sets with drop sets, it’s a bit harder to say what happens.
 In this study by Fink et al on intermediate lifters, one group did 3 straight sets of triceps pushdowns, the other did one straight set followed by 3* drop sets.
 The group doing drop sets gained nearly twice as much muscle size, but the results didn’t reach statistical significance.
 The same thing happened in this study and this study and this study, with the differences in muscle growth varying, but all of them failing to reach statistical significance.

 *The researchers had the participants drop the weight 3 times, which they call “a” drop set.
 We call that “3” drop sets, but it’s just a difference in terminology.

 So looking at all of the research on drop sets, it seems that they stimulate about the same amount of muscle growth as straight sets.
 What’s nice about them, though, is that in all of these studies, the drop set groups finished their sets in less than half the time.

 Overall, it seems that if we add drop sets to our workout routines, they seem to reliably improve muscle growth, and if we replace straight sets with drop sets, we should be able to gain a similar amount of muscle size in less time.